The Firstbase Guide to Section 179 Deductions

 What is Section 179?

-If your business spends more than $2,890,000 on equipment, however, your available deduction will begin to be reduced on a dollar by dollar basis.
-Businesses that spend more than $4,050,000 on equipment won’t receive any deduction from Section 179.
+If your business spends over $2,890,000 on equipment, your available deduction will begin to be reduced on a dollar-by-dollar basis.
+Businesses that spend over $4,050,000 on equipment won’t receive any deduction from Section 179.

 Many types of equipment and property qualify for deductions under Section 179, including: